EliahKagan/stars/README.md

 <!-- SPDX-License-Identifier: 0BSD -->

-# Stars
+# stars

-*Query a GitHub user’s starred repositories and their topics*
+This is some Python code to query a GitHub user’s starred repositories and their topics.

 ## Setup